featbit/featbit-docs/pages/gitbook/relay-proxy/featbit-agent.md

 By default, Agent mode uses an in-memory cache to store the features it fetches from the FeatBit Server.
 However, you may want to use a more persistent storage solution.
 For this purpose, the FeatBit Agent supports either Redis or a backup file, which you can configure by passing in when starting the Agent.
 The FeatBit Agent will then check on startup to see if the persistent backup option is specified, in which case it will use it to populate its internal caches.
 This can be useful if your FeatBit server is unreachable.

-When using Redis as storage solution, multiple agents can share the same Redis, allowing FeatBit Agent to scale horizontally to a cluster and maintain the data consistancy.&#x20;
+When using Redis as storage solution, multiple agents can share the same Redis, allowing FeatBit Agent to scale horizontally to a cluster and maintain the data consistancy.

 ### Offline Mode